kalepail/stellar-quest-bounties/README.md

   - Feel free to continue to work on your bounty but try and be responsive once reviewers begin commenting on your bounty.
 Prioritize their comments as their goal is to see that the bounty terms are met.

 - **Step 5: Claim your reward**
   - Once the review has concluded your bounty will either be resolved as ineligible (unlikely but possible in the case of a weak attempt or ineligible duplicate bounty claims) or ready for payout.
   - If the latter you should adjust the bounty to the 🟣&nbsp; status so we can ensure a timely reward payout.
+  - In order to process payouts for our bounty hunters, it's necessary for the <abbr title="Stellar Development Foundation">SDF</abbr> to collect certain information from you.
+Make sure you've [added your public address here](https://github.com/tyvdh/stellar-quest-bounties/blob/main/ADDRESSES.yml).
+You'll also need to submit KYC and tax information on the [Stellar Quest website](https://quest.stellar.org).
+These steps can be taken at any time, even before you've begun the bounty.
   - Payments will be made in the form of claimable balances and a comment with the transaction hash containing that claimable balance will be posted to your issue.
 From there it's a simple task of claiming your XLM bounty reward!

 ## Flow for Bounty Reviewers